Clever Laziness

 • Hazel - A computer should run itself.
 This does the trick.

-• Bartender - Too much crap on the menu bar.
+• Bartender - Too much crap on the menubar.

-Daily Apps
+Mobile Apps

 • ShellFish - The iOS FTP app.

-• Working Copy - I can’t believe this is an iOS app; paramount for mobile Git-ing.
+• Working Copy - I can’t believe this is an iOS app.
+Paramount for mobile git-ing.

 • Scriptable - Sometimes you just need a little JavaScript in your automation.